Annual Report

 This allows the Trust to continue to support groups which give practical expression to their faith in the life of society in Scotland and to UK based groups who work overseas for the same objectives.

-Trustees have approved a total of 11 grants during the year 10 of which were approved at their annual meeting in May 2023 and one as a special appeal request in November 2023.
-The total amount of funding awarded was £ 10,700
+Trustees have approved a total of 13 grants at their annual meeting in May 2024.
+The total amount of funding awarded was £ 8,190

 The recipients of these grants are outlined below: